wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Additionally, you can turn on a paginator, a filter and sorting.
 These are the standard MatTable Features that are also well described in
 [the Angular docs](https://material.angular.io/components/table/overview).
 The paginator, filter and sorting are optional.
 If omitted, the flags will default to false.

+If you want to caputure changes in sorting, you can use the `(sort)` output event from simplemattable.

 The paginater can further be customized by the optional input parameter `[paginatorPageSize]`, which takes a number and sets the initial entries per page count.
 Also, via `[paginatorPageSizeOptions]`, which takes a number array, you can change the pagesize options that will be selectable in the paginator.
 For more information on the paginator feature, have a look at the [paginator section](#pagination)